Garrett Cooper Player Props: Marlins vs. Mets

 Garrett Cooper At The Plate

-- Cooper is batting .261 with a triple and a home run.
+- Cooper is hitting .296 with a triple and two home runs.

+- Among qualifying hitters in MLB play, his batting average ranks 77th, his on-base percentage ranks 140th, and he is 35th in the league in slugging.

-- In four of six games this season, Cooper has picked up at least one hit, including one game with multiple hits.
+- This season, Cooper has totaled at least one hit in five of seven games (71.4%), and had multiple hits twice.

-- He has hit a home run in one of six games, and in 4.3% of his plate appearances.
+- He has hit a long ball in two of seven games played this year, and in 7.4% of his plate appearances.

-- Cooper has an RBI in one game this season, and it was more than one in that game.
+- In two games this season, Cooper has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.